 This is just a very, very small sample of the numerous root vegetables available for consumption.
 Who knew there were so many different types of vegetables?

-Root vegetables also have a great shelf life.
+Most root vegetables also have a great shelf life.
 For example, rutabagas can last for up to three months when stored properly, and potatoes can last through the entire winter!
-Because of these wonderful storage conditions, root vegetables were a popular garden staple before refrigeration and freezer preservation became the norm and “root cellars” were a must for any homestead.
+Because of these wonderful storage conditions, root vegetables were a popular garden staple before refrigeration and freezer preservation became the norm and “root cellars” was a must for any homestead.

 The recipe I have included for you today is a simple roasted root vegetable medley which is how we typically enjoy these vegetables all year-long (we also like them as the base layer when roasting a chicken-yum!).
 Like most things in life, there is no one way to do something.
 Root vegetables are no exception, and below are just a few of the ways that you can eat these delicious tubers!